 Assuming you've followed the above advice and have taken the left trail, you should soon arrive at a warden station after a short downhill walk from the pass.
 From here the trail continues to the left (southeast) where you'll soon reach a junction with one path leading to Forum Lake, the other Forum Falls.
 As the falls are only 100m away to the right, it's well worth the side-trip.
 Once you're done there, return to the junction and continue upwards along the path towards Forum Lake.
-You'll reach a boggy area with a boardwalk and a wide assortment of wildflowers shortly before arriving to the lake.
+You'll reach a boggy area with a boardwalk and a wide assortment of wildflowers shortly before arriving at the lake.

-From the shore of the lake the trail heads to right (west) towards a low ridge that separates the Forum Lake and Wall Lake areas.
+From the shore of the lake, the trail heads to right (west) towards a low ridge that separates the Forum Lake and Wall Lake areas.
 After negotiating the switchbacks to the ridge, it pays to walk the few metres to the other side to get your first views of Wall Lake and the summit of Akamina Ridge.
-The trail then contours along the right side of the ridge following a rock band before the slope opens up and the path the climbs steeply upward on suprisingly loose terrain.
+The trail then contours along the right side of the ridge following a rock band before the slope opens up and the path the climbs steeply upward on surprisingly loose terrain.
 The top of this slope is where the scrambling portion begins.

-Thanks to their regular use, the scrambling routes through these rock bands should be reasonably obvious, and are easier to negotiate than the loose material that covers most the hiking sections of this ridge.
+Thanks to their regular use, the scrambling routes through these rock bands should be reasonably obvious and are easier to negotiate than the loose material that covers most the hiking sections of this ridge.
 After making it through a few rocky steps of about 2-3m in height, you'll top out on the ascent ridge and find yourself hiking to a higher ridge which links Forum Peak with Akamina.

-From this point I highly recommend taking the side-trip to your left towards Forum Peak.
+From this point, I highly recommend taking the side-trip to your left towards Forum Peak.
 It's purely a hike to the summit, and the round-trip will only add about 2km of walking to your day.
 Why should you do this?
 Aside from being able to claim that you summited two named peaks, Forum is an excellent scenic lookout for Cameron Lake, Mt.
 Alderson and Mt.
 Carthew in Waterton, and offers the best views of the day into the Kintla Lake Valley in Glacier National Park.
 You'll find three large cairns on the summit ridge, each one perhaps indicating the highest point in Alberta, British Columbia, and the United States; as the borders of all three jurisdictions meet at this mountain.
-The middle of the three cairns is the highest point, and the official summit of Forum Peak at 2,425m / 7,956 ft.
-There was a registry that Rabin and I signed, but it was in bad shape at the time, and needed replacement.
+The middle of the three cairns is the highest point and the official summit of Forum Peak at 2,425m / 7,956 ft.
+There was a registry that Rabin and I signed, but it was in bad shape at the time and needed replacement.

-The long and highly enjoyable ridgewalk across Akamina Ridge is very straight forward as you only need to follow the well established path.
-The first and third highpoints can be bypassed by following paths which diverge to the climber's left, while the second highpoint is the true summit of Akamina Ridge at 2,565m / 8,415 ft..
+The long and highly enjoyable ridgewalk across Akamina Ridge is very straight forward as you only need to follow the well-established path.
+The first and third highpoints can be bypassed by following paths which diverge to the climber's left, while the second highpoint is the true summit of Akamina Ridge at 2,565m / 8,415 ft.
 Unlike Forum Peak, the summit cairn here is one of the laziest I've ever seen (it could barely be considered a rock pile).
 However, as I was feeling equally lazy after 11.5km of hiking and 1,257m of accumulated elevation gain, I did nothing to rectify the issue.

 Beyond the main section of Akamina Ridge, the trail turns north for a kilometre beyond some very colourful mineral bands towards Bennett Pass, and the easy trail which gradually lowers you through mostly open meadows towards Wall Lake.
 Once we reached Wall Lake, we contoured around the lake to its northeast end past a surprising amount avalanche damage (which had thankfully been cleared from the trail) and then began the 3km hike through the forest to the Akamina Creek campground.